-- A. Insulated Glass Units (Type IG): ASTM E774 and E773; 1" and 1⁄2" total thickness as detailed and noted, double pane with edge seal; outer pane of 1/4 inch glass at exterior, inner pane of 1/4 inch glass. - 1.
-All exterior glazing is to be Clear, Low-E per The Secretary of the Interior's Standards for the Treatment of Historic Properties. - 2.
-Products: Guardian Superneutral 68 or approved equal or a combination of extruded polysulphide tape, polysulphide base compound elastic glazing compound.
+- A. Insulated Glass Units (Type IG): ASTM E774 and E773; 1" and 1⁄2" total thickness as detailed and noted, double pane with edge seal; outer pane of 1/4 inch glass tinted at exterior, inner pane of 1/4 inch glass. - 2.03 GLAZING COMPOUNDS - A. Exterior windows not shop installed shall be glazed with vinyl or neoprene gaskets, extruded elastic polybutene tape sealant, a combination of polysulphide base compound and elastic glazing compound, or a combination of extruded polysulphide tape, polysulphide base compound elastic glazing compound. - B. Doors and interior stopped -in glass shall be glazed using putty or elastic glazing compound and stop beads.